Accessibility Services: Education Within Reach

 Important Dates and Information

-Equal access at TRU is achieved when barriers to learning are removed.
+Equal access to education is achieved when barriers to learning are removed.
 This is accomplished through increased disability awareness and the facilitation of student independence, self advocacy and personal responsibility.
 Accessibility Services is committed to facilitating and providing services and reasonable accommodations for students with documented disabilities in a manner that is consistent with TRU's educational mandate and academic principles.
 These objectives will enable students with disabilities to participate on the sole basis of their academic skills and abilities.

 Persons who have verifiable disabilities such as: